TomMunoz3772/electroacPy/docs/02-ab-monopoles.md

 (reference:content:pointSource)=
 # Point source
 Acoustic monopoles are the simplest type of sound sources.
-They can be seen as a single point in space radiating sound waves in all directions.
+They can be seen as single points in space, radiating sound waves in all directions.
 The mathematical expression of a monopole in the frequency domain can be written as follow:

 $$
 p(r) = jk\rho c Q \frac{e^{-jkr}}{4\pi r},